shibatch/tlfloat/README.md

 Besides the C++20 API, TLFloat provides classes that can be used with C++11 standard.

-Below is a simple C source code utilizing this feature.
+Below is a simple C++ source code utilizing this feature.

 ```
 #include <iostream>